How Can I Get Involved?

 The function of this position is to make membership aware of important information at the local (NEA-Danbury), state (CEA), and national (NEA) educational association levels.
 Public Relations Internal also recognizes achievements of local members.
-Duties include writing, publishing, and distributing monthly association newsletters, as well coordinating and contributing to yearly association functions, such as the new teacher gathering, BEST completion recognition, and the teacher retirement/appreciation dinner.
+Duties include planning, coordinating and contributing to yearly association functions, such as the new teacher gathering, BEST completion recognition, scholarship awards, various workshops and member social events and the teacher retirement/appreciation dinner.

 Public Relations External

 The goal of this committee is to involve NEA-Danbury with the surrounding community.
-Duties include placing advertisements and pictures in the local newspapers, and coordinating the district-wide Read Across America celebration.
+Duties include placing advertisements and pictures in the local newspapers, planning and organizing member actions, marches, community outreach events, parades, assemblies, Board of Education meetings, PTO connections, and coordinating the district-wide Read Across America celebration.

 The Teacher Evaluation committee wrote our extensive evaluation document used in the district.
-The committee continues to supplement the document,and assist members with issues or questions about the evaluation process, including BEST.
+The committee continues to supplement the document, and assist members with issues or questions about the evaluation process, including TEAM.